On this page you will find the currently scheduled book discussions held either at the Library, or virtually.

 ***——————————————————————————***

-The Usual Suspects Mystery Book Club: Devil In a Blue Dress by Walter Mosely, Adults **Virtual**
+The Usual Suspects Mystery Book Club: One Step Behind by Henning Mankell, Adults **Virtual**

 Call the Library at 631-929-4488 to place a book on hold on the book, or come in to pick up.
 Provide your email address when registering to be sent your Zoom link.